bduke13/3D_graphics_engine/README.md

 ## Summary

+The following project had been completed in the span of a weekend.
+It consists of everything from researching graphics rendering methods, to learning the necessary linear algebra techniques, to finally implementing a working 3D model of a shape whose geometry is defined by a CSV file.

 The technologies used for this project include: Visual Studio 2019, C++, and the DirectX11 API for rendering the model in a desktop application for Windows.
 Although I leveraged the internet for guidance on DirectX11 and creating my own graphics engine, I personally developed features such as mouse input (drag to rotate the object) and file input (reading from a CSV file) to shape the object geometry.
 Additionally, I created a method to display the object in either solid or wireframe form, as well as various other features specific to this project.
 I have left comments throughout the source code to explain the methods I wrote.

 Most of the graphics implementation is located in the [graphics engine](/source_code/GraphicsEngine.cpp).